codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 .. literalinclude:: validation/010.php
    :lines: 2-

+.. note:: Prior to v4.4.4, due to a bug, the wildcard ``*`` validated data in incorrect
+    dimensions.
+See :ref:`Upgrading <upgrade-444-validation-with-dot-array-syntax>`
+    for details.

 "dot array syntax" can also be useful when you have single dimension array data.
 For example, data returned by multi select dropdown: